reuters-graphics/bluprint_graphics-kit/.changeset/seven-buttons-grow.md

 Bumps graphics-bin and graphics-kit-publisher for our new IHN-approved AWS S3 preview bucket.

+Following the planned change to our CloudFront distribution on Dec.
+17, projects without this change will not be able to publish preview pages.

 ## Migration steps

 **If your project was created _before_ the release of the [1.0.0 version](https://github.com/reuters-graphics/bluprint_graphics-kit/blob/main/CHANGELOG.md#100) of the Graphics Kit,** you must create a _new_ project and migrate your app to that.